oasis-tcs/idpf-specification/idpf_specification.md

 Again both the reset interrupt mechanism and the timeout mechanism is an extension present as a common flow, a device may never trigger this interrupt for both PF or VF  and just rely on the non-graceful detection through ARQLEN and ARQLEN.ENA bit being clear check in the timer task.

-3. FLR MMIO HW access synchronization issue not dealt correctly in the driver Another issue that we recently discovered is that when the Linux OS triggers FLR on a PF and VF on any of the complexes, and the driver tries to access MMIO space, different PCIE Errors are triggered on Xeon (HW Error) vs ARM (Sync Abort) cores if the access is within reset duration of the FLR being triggered from the PCIE Config space.
+#### FLR MMIO HW access synchronization condition:
+When the Linux OS triggers FLR on a PF and VF, and the driver tries to access MMIO space, different PCIE Errors are triggered on Xeon (HW Error) vs ARM (Sync Abort) cores if the access is within reset duration of the FLR being triggered from the PCIE Config space.
 This is due to a standard flow for PCIE Devices where the MMIO access is removed during FLR for a short duration.

-	To deal with this correctly we need to add another extension to the driver only for function level reset triggered by the OS/hypervisor.
-In case of linux, the driver will subscribe for reset detection event through OS callbacks in the driver, this will give an early detection for the driver when a reset is going to happen so the driver does not touch the MMIO space after its notified.
+	To deal with this correctly the driver needs to enable callbacks only for function level reset triggered by the OS/hypervisor.
+In case of linux, the driver must subscribe for reset detection event through OS callbacks in the driver, this will give an early detection for the driver when a reset is going to happen so the driver does not touch the MMIO space after its notified.
 After the reset is done, the driver gets a different callback to know that it is out of reset and now driver can start rebuilding and accessing MMIO space by following the PFGEN_RSTAT/VFGEN_RSTAT state machine to get Active state.

 	In case of windows and ESX, there is no OS/hypervisor triggering FLR through config space, instead the driver is asked to trigger a PFR or VFR so the driver is always in the loop and since this is not an FLR driver can use the PFGEN_RSTAT/VFGEN_RSTAT access flow to know when it is out of reset without having to avoid MMIO access for some duration.